MLHale/nebraska-gencyber-modules/2021/iot_hardening/README.md

 sudo su - pi
 ```

-At this point, we changed the default password, and made it required every-time superuser privileges are required.
+At this point, we changed the default password, and made it required every-time superuser privileges are invoked.
 This strategy is a good example of the _layering_ first principle.

 ## Review running services